 A Highland retreat for garden lovers

 A gem – relaxed, timeless, gay welcoming and set amongst the wild beauty of the Highlands on the edge of Loch Linnhe.
-The two bedroomed accommodation is self catering, but you can choose to have breakfast provided.
-There’s also the contemporary studio within the garden ideal for two extra guests.
+The two bedroomed self catering accommodation is perfect for four, but there’s also the contemporary studio within the garden ideal for two extra guests.
 On arriving, it only takes a few minutes before you feel like you are a million miles away thanks to the seductive charm of this place.

 Ard Daraich is on the west coast of Scotland approximately nine miles south of Fort William.
 Arrive via a long drive around the Loch or, better still, take the small car ferry at Corran which will transport you across in a matter of minutes.
 The house, once the holiday home of gardener Constance Spry, is set in eight acres of landscaped gardens which are in keeping with the wild beauty of the location and which have views across to Ben Nevis and Glen Coe.